 Now, how do you know which college is right for you?
 Here are some factors to consider:

-Quality of faculty—Look at the number of full-time (vs part-time) faculty members and how many are doctorate-level.
+Quality of faculty—Look at the number of full-time (vs part-time) faculty members and how many are at the doctoral-level.
 Make sure they represent a full range of nursing specialties including medical-surgical, maternal-newborn, pediatric, geriatric, mental health and community health.

 Cedar Crest College has 17 full-time faculty in all nursing specialties plus advanced areas like nursing informatics and nursing administration.
-All hold a master’s or doctoral degree, and the proportion of doctorates is high.
+All hold a masters or doctoral degree.
 Click here to learn more about our faculty.

 Pass rate on licensure exams—A high-quality nursing school will prepare you thoroughly for your exam to become licensed as a registered nurse, as evidenced by a high pass rate among its students.

 Cedar Crest College graduates consistently score above the State Board of Nursing mandated pass rate on their licensing exams.